-The State Museum of the History of Uzbekistan is one of the oldest museums both in Tashkent and in all of Central Asia.
+The State Museum of the History of Uzbekistan is one of the oldest museums of both Tashkent and in all of Central Asia.
 It used to be the Lenin Museum but it was later transformed into the State History Museum of Uzbekistan.

-Museum of Victims of Repressions
+Tashkent museum of Victims of Repressions

 The museum of victims of repressions has collected the dark pages of Uzbekistan’s history from the colonization time of Central Asia by tsarist Russia to the political repressions of the 1930s.
 You will be able to identify from afar the centrally located museum (East from Japanese garden) with its open mosaic patterns by its two celestial domes.